 Coco glucoside - 3

 Cocamidopropyl betaine - 1.5

-To calculate the mililitres of each to use, divide the quota of each by its ASM and multiply by 100 (or convert the percentage into decimal form, whichever is easiest for you):
+To calculate the mililitres of each to use, divide the quota of each by its ASM (or convert the percentage into decimal form, whichever is easiest for you):

 And that is your surfactant recipe!
 Most of the time the exact amounts are provided in recipes, but ASMs are handy things to know how to calculate if you ever want to formulate your own products.

 Generally you will want to use a primary surfactant together with secondary surfactants to make a surfactant blend, which is highly effective and balanced.
-Primary surfactants are typically anionic (but we don’t use these) or non-ionic, and secondary surfactants will be amphoteric (coco betaine) plus some extra non-ionic surfactants used in low percentages.
+Primary surfactants are typically anionic (but we don’t really use these, barring the one exception, sodium lauroyl sarcosinate) or non-ionic, and secondary surfactants will be amphoteric (coco betaine) plus some extra non-ionic surfactants used in low percentages.
 These secondary surfactants make the primary more mild and support lather ability and consistency of the product.